comic/grand-challenge.org/docs/algorithms.rst

 ================

 Inputs to an algorithm are available in the container in the ``/input`` directory.
-You can add :ref:`component interfaces <components>` that will provide the inputs to your algorithm.
+You can specify :ref:`component interfaces <components>` that will provide the inputs to your algorithm in the "Inputs" field on the create/update algorithm form.
 You can find a list of the `currently available interfaces`_ on grand challenge.

 The ``relative_path`` property on the ``ComponentInterface`` is used to determine where the input value will be placed inside the container.

-The most types get written to a json file, located in ``/input/{relative_path}`` in the container.
+Most types get written to a json file, located in ``/input/{relative_path}`` in the container.
 You can read and parse these with

 .. code-block:: python